Sexual Healing: Chart performance

-"Sexual Healing" reached number one on Billboards Hot R&B Singles chart, staying at the top spot for ten weeks.
+"Sexual Healing" reached number one on Billboard's Black Singles chart on November 6, 1982 in just its fourth week on the chart, making it the fastest rising R&B single in five years.
+It remained at the top spot for ten weeks.
 The success was similar on the Hot 100 where it peaked at number three, becoming his 18th and last top 10 hit.
-This peak at three made Gaye the second artist in the history of the Hot 100 chart (after Aretha Franklin) to have hit songs peak at each position from one to ten on the chart.
-The song also was a success on Billboard's other component charts, reaching number 12 on the Hot Dance Club Play chart and number 34 on the Hot Adult Contemporary chart.
+The song was a success on Billboard's other charts, reaching number 12 on the Hot Dance Club Play chart and number 34 on the Adult Contemporary chart.
 The song reached number one on Canada's RPM chart.

-It also peaked at number four on the UK Singles Chart and Australia's Kent Music Report.
+It peaked at number four on the UK Singles Chart and Australia's Kent Music Report.
 On Belgium's Ultratop 50 chart, the song reached number two.
-It also reached number one on New Zealand's RIANZ chart, where it stayed at the top spot for six weeks.
-It reached number three on the Dutch Top 40 in the Netherlands and also reached number seven on the Irish Singles Chart in Ireland.
-In other countries, success was more modest: West Germany's Media Control Charts, Switzerland's Swedish Singles Chart, and Italy's Italian Singles Chart, where it reached numbers 23, 17, and 37.
+It reached number one on New Zealand's RIANZ chart, where it stayed at the top spot for six weeks.
+It reached number three on the Dutch Top 40 in the Netherlands and number seven on the Irish Singles Chart in Ireland.
+In other countries, success was more modest: West Germany's Media Control Charts, Switzerland's Swedish Singles Chart, and Italy's Italian Singles Chart, where it reached numbers 23, 17, and 37, respectively.
 It ultimately sold over four million worldwide.